jankrepl/pychubby/docs/index.rst

 PyChubby
 ========

-`pychubby` is a package for automated face warping.
+:code:`pychubby` is a package for automated face warping.
 It allows the user to programatically change facial expressions and shapes of any person in an image.

 .. toctree::